 By using persistence, the BIG-IP system tracks and stores session data, such as the specific pool member that serviced a client request, ensuring client requests are directed to the same pool member throughout the life of a session or during subsequent sessions.
+If you are using SharePoint 2013, the default is Do not use persistence.

 Unless you have requirements for configuring specific persistence settings, we recommend allowing the iApp to create a new profile.
 Creating a custom profile is not a part of this template; see Local Traffic >> Profiles: Persistence to create a persistence profile.
 To select any new profiles you create, you need to restart or reconfigure this template.
 Select one of the following persistence options:

-▶ Use Cookie Persistence (recommended) <if you chose SSL pass-through, "(recommended)" does not appear> Leave this default option to have the BIG-IP system create a new cookie persistence profile (cookie insert mode).
+▶ Use Cookie Persistence

+This is the recommended option if you are using SharePoint 2010 and not using SSL pass-through.
+Leave this option to have the BIG-IP system create a new cookie persistence profile (cookie insert mode).
 With Cookie persistence, the BIG-IP system uses an HTTP cookie stored on the client's computer to allow the client to reconnect to the same server previously visited.
-We recommend this method for most configurations, except for SSL pass-through.

-► Source IP Address persistence
+▶ Source IP Address persistence

+This is the recommended option if you are using SharePoint 2010 and selected SSL pass-through.
 Select this option if you want to use the Source IP address (also known as simple) persistence.
 With this mode, the BIG-IP system assigns the built-in Source Address Affinity persistence type, and directs session requests to the same server based only on the source IP address.
-This is the recommended method if you are using SSL pass-through.

-▶ Do not use persistence
+Do not use persistence